bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-8-comments.rst

    :language: java
    :autograde: unittest

    The following code uses the square root method in Java which has a precondition that the number that you give it is not negative.
-When you click on run, the compiler will not catch the error, but there will be a run-time error or exception.
-Can you fix the value of num so that it does not throw an exception?
+When you click on run, the compiler will not catch the error, but it will return the error value ``NaN``.
+Can you fix the value of num so that it does not return ``NaN``?
 What is the precondition for the Math.sqrt method?
    ~~~~
    public class SqRoot
    {